SohamBadheka/learn-angular2/components/index.md

 ```

 When we use the `<my-component></my-component>` tag in our HTML, this component will be created,
-our constructor called, and rendered.
+our constructor will be called, and rendered.